 #3.
 Create a Relaxing Routine for Bedtime

-For younger kids, a bath can help relax them then put on jammies and read a bedtime story.
-For older kids and teens, taking a shower, reading a book, or whatever they find relaxing that doesn’t involve screen time.
+For younger kids, build a relaxing routine around a bath, jammies and a bedtime story.
+For older kids and teens, taking a shower, reading a book, or whatever they find relaxing that doesn’t involve screen time will help them unwind.

 #4.
 Be Prepared for Resistance